cleentfaar/slack-cli/README.md

 ### Contributing

 Got a good idea for this project?
 Found a nasty bug that needs fixing?
 That's great!
-Before submitting your PR though, make sure it complies with the [contributing guide](Resources/doc/contributing.md) to speed up the merging of your code.
+Before submitting your PR however, make sure it complies with the [contributing guide](Resources/doc/contributing.md) to speed up the merging of your code.

 ### Attributions